Lawful reason to use your personal information

 This fair processing notice explains why Healthshare collects information about you and how that information may be used.

-NHS health records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.
-These records are a Special Category under the law and as such our responsiveness to handle and process your personal data are even more sensitive.
+Health records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.
+Those records that are Special Category under the law and as such our responsiveness to handle and process your personal data are even more sensitive.
 Records which Healthshare hold about you may include the following information:

 - Details about you, such as your address and emergency contact details